-Trump orders most American troops to leave Somalia
+Trump Orders Most American Troops To Leave Somalia

 “This action is not a withdrawal and an end to our efforts but a reposition to continue our efforts in East Africa,” he added.

-Rep. Jim Langevin, a Rhode Island Democrat, criticized the Trump pullback in Somalia as a “surrender to al-Qaida and a gift of China.”
+Rep. Jim Langevin (D-RI) criticized the Trump pullback in Somalia as a “surrender to al-Qaida and a gift of China.”
 Langevin is chairman of the House Armed Services Committee’s Intelligence and Emerging Threats and Capabilities Subcommittee.

 “When U.S. forces leave Somalia in response to today’s order, it becomes harder for diplomats and aid workers to help people resolve conflicts without violence and loss of life,” Langevin said.
 “With upcoming elections in Somalia and conflict raging in neighboring Ethiopia, abandoning our partners could not come at a worse time.”